New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 But wait a minute...
 Can a program be unclear as an explanation?
 It surely can!
 Consider a few possibilities:

 We will do our best to circumvent these these sources of ambiguity.
 First, we do not use the first three in our interpreters.
-Second, we try to avoid the effects of the fourth through abstraction: an abundant numbers of sub-programs and high-level data structures.
+Second, we try to avoid the effects of the fourth through abstraction: the use of sub-programs and high-level data structures.
+Finally, we will try not to create so many sub-programs that we can't see meaningful behavior.

-This is where functional programming and Scheme come in handy as tools.
-Functional programming encourages decomposition into smallish procedures, with no assignment statements, and Scheme's flexibility allows us to abstract in ways that other languages do not.
+This is where functional programming and Racket come in handy as tools.
+Functional programming encourages decomposition into smallish procedures, with no assignment statements, and Racket's flexibility allows us to abstract in ways that other languages do not.

-We begin our study of programming languages by learning Scheme.
+We begin our study of programming languages by learning Racket.
 This part of the course allows us to do three different things:

 Let us begin.